National Black Network: Early years

-Small and Jackson hired WABC's Malvin (Mal) Russell Goode to be a senior consultant and the network's United Nations correspondent.
+Small and Jackson hired WABC's Mal Goode to be a Senior Consultant and the network's United Nations correspondent.
 Working for ABC, Mr. Goode gained notoriety while being stationed at the UN, reporting the responses of President John F. Kennedy to the Bay of Pigs Invasion initiative of Fidel Castro.
-Mr. Goode continued working as a senior UN correspondent for National Black Network until 1991 when the two largest black radio networks in American merged to form the American Urban Radio Networks.
+Mr. Goode continued working as a Senior UN Correspondent for National Black Network until 1991 when the two largest African-American radio networks in American merged to form the American Urban Radio Networks, the Nation's only African-American-owned-and-controlled radio network and the #1 Neilsen rated national audio network company reaching African Americans.
+With over 40 million weekly listeners on 6,000 affiliates.
 Eugene Jackson and Sidney Small dissolved their partnership shortly before this merger, leaving Small to form the alliance with Ronald R. Davenport of the Sheridan Broadcasting Network.

 Notable personalities

-Long before Bob Law gained fame with "Night Talk," there were a number of Black radio stars on the airwaves at NBN, such as Frank Bannister Jr., who also wrote the "Black College Polls" for Jet Magazine each week.
+Long before Bob Law gained fame with "Night Talk", there were a number of Black radio stars on the airwaves at NBN, such as Frank Bannister Jr., who also wrote the "Black College Polls" for Jet Magazine each week.
 The heavyweight boxing champion Muhammad Ali made his presence known visiting Frank Bannister after a defeat to Leon Spinks.
 After his death from a heart attack, Bannister was replaced by Ron Pinkney, a former colleague of Gerald Bentley and Ed Castleberry, who were already on the airwaves of NBN.

 Roy Wood's "One Black Man's Opinion" was a major showcase of the former-WVON anchor, allowing him a no-holds-barred avenue to the listeners each week.
-Joseph "Joe" Brown hosted "Black Issues In The Black Press," another weekly news program that focused on the issues of the day.
+Joseph "Joe" Brown hosted "Black Issues In The Black Press", another weekly news program that focused on the issues of the day.
 The guest and talented performers ranged from Judge Bruce Wright to Evelyn "Champagne" King.

 Eddie Kendricks and David Ruffin of The Temptations were seen joking and laughing it up with Ed Castleberry before airtime.
 Castleberry made his mark working with Larry Dean at Cincinnati's famed WCIN.
 Many in the business knew that Castleberry and "Gentleman" Dean were the real models for Venus Flytrap and Dr. Johnny Fever of television's WKRP in Cincinnati.